frewsxcv/tech-pto-comparison/README.md

-# Comparing Company PTO
+# Tech PTO Comparison

-Please add your employer!
-For questions about this doc, contact Corey (<coreyf@rwell.org>)
+A comparison of PTO policies in the tech industry.

+Please add your employer by [editing this file](https://github.com/frewsxcv/tech-pto-comparison/edit/main/README.md) or [creating an issue](https://github.com/frewsxcv/tech-pto-comparison/issues/new).
+If you wish to remain anonymous, you can email your employer’s policy information, to Corey (<coreyf+pto@rwell.org>).

 ------------------